Last Updated on: 19th May 2023, 08:33 am

-The nictitating membrane is a translucent layer that covers the entire eye, enabling birds to keep their eyes moisturized and the cornea protected from damage while seeing perfectly.
+The nictitating membrane is a translucent layer covering the entire eye, enabling birds to keep their eyes moist and the cornea protected from damage while still being able to see well.

-The nictitating membrane is a thin, clear layer, so it’s hard to notice when a parrot blinks.
-If a parrot is sleeping, it will do so with one eye open.
-Parrots only close both eyes when they are completely at ease.
-Much like the nictitating membrane, a parrot’s ability to sleep with one eye open is an evolutionary tool that’s essential to their survival.
+If a parrot’s sleeping, it may do so with one eye open, only closing both eyes when fully at ease.
+Like the nictitating membrane, parrots’ ability to sleep with one eye open is an evolutionary survival tool.

-Bigger parrots often blink with their top and bottom eyelids, either halfway or fully closed.
-However, even though they seem to only be moving their two eyelids, they primarily use their nictitating membrane.
+Bigger parrots often blink with their top and bottom eyelids half or fully closed.
+Even though they seem to only be moving two eyelids, they primarily use their nictitating membrane.

 There may be a slight movement of the top and bottom eyelids when blinking because the nictitating membrane is connected to the lower eyelid.
 This moves along with the nictating membrane.

-It’s difficult to detect the third eyelid when parrots blink because of its transparency and how quickly it slides over the cornea.
+Detecting the third eyelid when parrots blink is difficult due to its transparency and how quickly it slides over the cornea.
 Usually, humans can only see this with slow-motion footage.

 Parrots will slowly blink to display: